-- [If the RJ45 cables are not properly connected, the Projector IP Address, Subnet Mask, Default Gateway, and DNS Server settings will display 0.0.0.0.
-Make sure the cables are properly connected and perform the procedures above again. - If you need to connect to the projector in standby mode, set Standby LAN control to On in the ADVANCED > LAN Control Settings menu.
-Then use a WOL tool to activate the standby network function.
+- If the RJ45 cables are not properly connected, the Projector IP Address, Subnet Mask, Default Gateway, and DNS Server settings will display 0.0.0.0.
+Make sure the cables are properly connected and perform the procedures above again. - If you need to connect to the projector in its standby mode, set Standby LAN Control to On in the ADVANCED > LAN Control Settings menu.